-Summer 1900: Queen Victoria's last and the summer Leo turns 13.
-He's the guest of Marcus, a wealthy classmate, at a grand home in rural Norfolk.
-Leo is befriended by Marian, Marcus's twenty-something sister, a beauty about to be engaged to Hugh, a viscount and good fellow.
-Marian buys Leo a forest-green suit, takes him on walks, and asks him to carry messages to and from their neighbor, Ted Burgess, a bit of a rake.
-Leo is soon dissembling, realizes he's betraying Hugh, but continues as the go-between nonetheless, asking adults naive questions about the attractions of men and women.
-Can an affair between neighbors stay secret for long?
-And how does innocence end?
-Written by
+Summer 1900: Queen Victoria's last, and the summer Leo (Dominic Guard) turns thirteen.
+He's the guest of Marcus (Richard Gibson), a wealthy classmate, at a grand house in rural Norfolk.
+Leo is befriended by Marian (Julie Christie), Marcus' twenty-something sister, a beauty about to be engaged to Hugh (Edward Fox), a viscount and good fellow.
+Marian buys Leo a forest-green suit, takes him on walks, and asks him to carry messages to and from their neighbor, Ted Burgess (Sir Alan Bates), a bit of a rake.
+Leo is soon dissembling, realizes he's betraying Hugh, but continues as the go-between nonetheless, asking adults naive questions about the attractions of men and women.Written by

 11 of 13 people found this review helpful.

 Was this review helpful to you?